ThistleFIN/tavutin/README.md

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Tavuttaja is a WordPress plugin that automatically adds soft hyphenation to Finnish text.
+Tavutin is a WordPress plugin that automatically adds soft hyphenation to Finnish text.
 It helps improve the readability of Finnish content by inserting soft hyphens (`&shy;`) at appropriate positions in words.
 The plugin works on post content, titles, and excerpts.

 ## Features